PacktPublishing/Mastering-Big-Data-Analytics-with-PySpark/README.md

 #### Minimum Hardware Requirements
 For successful completion of this course, students will require the computer systems with at least the following:

-OS: Windows, Mac, or Linux
+OS: Windows, Mac, or Linux<br/>
-Processor: Any processor from the last few years
+Processor: Any processor from the last few years<br/>
-Memory: 2GB RAM
+Memory: 2GB RAM<br/>
-Storage: 300MB for the Integrated Development Environment (IDE) and 1GB for cache
+Storage: 300MB for the Integrated Development Environment (IDE) and 1GB for cache<br/>

 #### Recommended Hardware Requirements <br/>
 For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:

-OS: Windows, Mac, or Linux
+OS: Windows, Mac, or Linux<br/>
-Processor: Core i5 or better (or AMD equivalent)
+Processor: Core i5 or better (or AMD equivalent)<br/>
-Memory: 8GB RAM or better
+Memory: 8GB RAM or better<br/>
-Storage:  2GB free for build caches and dependencies
+Storage:  2GB free for build caches and dependencies<br/>

 #### Software Requirements<br/>

-Operating system: Windows, Mac, or Linux
+Operating system: Windows, Mac, or Linux<br/>

-Docker
+Docker<br/>

 ## Follow the instructions below to download the data belonging to the course as well as
  setting up your interactive development environment.

-## Downloading Data for this Course
+### Downloading Data for this Course

 Once you have cloned this repository locally, simply navigate to the folder you have stored the repo in and run: